For older adults, staying active is the key to preserving health. Researchers have found that mental exercise is just as vital as physical exercise.

 The Timbers’ Academy for Seniors is free and open to all older adults, age 55 and up.

-The Timbers of Shorewood is a rental retirement community that provides independent and assisted living apartments and a full schedule of activities and services.
+The Timbers of Shorewood is a rental retirement community which provides senior independent living and assisted living apartments and a full schedule of activities and services.
 Residents whose needs may change are able to stay in the same place and receive appropriate and compassionate care.
-Furnished apartments are also available for short-term stays.
+Furnished apartments are also available for a short-term stay – a weekend, a week, a month or longer.

 Reservations are requested.
 For more information call 815-609-0669.